Bunnings customer FAQ

 Yes, with the exception of decking screws which are stainless steel.

 The only thing that you will need to cut on your pergola is the length of the posts.
-For decks, you may need to trim some of the panels in order to get the exact size you are after.
-In both cases the instructions guide you through how to go about this.

 Is there somebody I can call if I am not sure of something when building?